Generating code samples for your SDK

-On this page, we cover how code sample generation for an SDK works and how it can be applied to an OpenAPI document.
+This guide explains how code samples are generated for an SDK and how to apply them to an OpenAPI document.

 What is the code samples extension?